zmcartor/homestead-guide/source/glossary.rst

       The number of hash calculations made per second.

    serialization
       The process of converting a data structure into a sequence of bytes.
-Ethereum internally uses an encoding format called recursive-length prefix encoding (RLP), described in the `RLP section of the wiki <https://github.com/ethereum/wiki/wiki/RLP>`_.
+Expanse internally uses an encoding format called recursive-length prefix encoding (RLP), described in the `RLP section of the wiki <https://github.com/expanse-org/wiki/wiki/RLP>`_.

    double spend
       A deliberate blockchain fork, where a user with a large amount of mining power sends a transaction to purchase some produce, then after receiving the product creates another transaction sending the same coins to themselves.
 The attacker then creates a block, at the same level as the block containing the original transaction but containing the second transaction instead, and starts mining on the fork.
 If the attacker has more than 50% of all mining power, the double spend is guaranteed to succeed eventually at any block depth.
 Below 50%, there is some probability of success, but it is usually only substantial at a depth up to about 2-5; for this reason, most cryptocurrency exchanges, gambling sites and financial services wait until six blocks have been produced ("six confirmations") before accepting a payment.